openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

        the problem or the due date has passed.
    * - **Finished**
-     - Show the answer after the learner has answered the problem correctly, the learner has no attempts left, or the problem due date has passed.
+     - Show the answer after the learner has answered the problem correctly, the learner has no attempts remaining, or the problem due date has passed.
    * - **Correct or Past Due**
      - Show the answer after the learner has answered the problem correctly or the problem due date has passed.